Montana DRIVE Workshops - Advanced Driver Education

 Montana DRIVE Teen Workshops

-Registration for the 2016 One-Day Teen Workshops is now open.
+Registration for the July 2017 One-Day Teen Workshops will open in spring 2017.
 Since 2009, State Farm Insurance has annually provided $200 scholarships to 36 young drivers who complete a State Farm Scholarship application form.
 This special grant from State Farm Insurance enables us to reduce the teen workshop fee from $285 to $85, when we have received the Teen Workshop application that includes a short essay written by the teen driver.

 The application form is also the workshop registration form.
 Upon approval, we will send an invoice to the applicant or applicant’s parent or guardian.
 The invoice MUST be paid within 30 days or the workshop will not be confirmed and could be given to someone else.
 Space is very limited, so please register early to get the day you want.